brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 11. Recovery and Backup

-In plain English, recovery is the database's ability to come back to a correct state after a crash, power loss, or software failure.
+Recovery is the database's ability to come back to a correct state after a crash, power loss, or software failure.
 The trick is that the database keeps a journal (a log of every change in the order it happened) *before* applying changes to the actual data files.
 After a crash, the database replays the journal: redo the changes from completed transactions, undo the ones that were in-flight.
 Backups are the second line of defense: full or incremental copies of the data, ideally stored somewhere other than the running database.
 Together, recovery and backups are why a database can tell you with confidence "your committed data is safe."

 The **recovery log** (also called write-ahead log, WAL) is the database's notebook.
 Every change is recorded *before* it's applied to disk.
 The log contains: